How To Conduct a Gap Analysis in Project Management

 Define an action plan

-Before you rush into an in-depth gap analysis, take the time to ask yourself a few questions.
-After all, it's important to prepare thoroughly and draw up a precise action plan.
+Before you rush into an in-depth gap study and analysis, take the time to ask yourself some questions.
+Indeed, it is necessary to establish a meticulous preparation as well as a precise action plan.
 For example, ask yourself:

-• What drives you to look for discrepancies?
+- What drives you to look for deviations?

-• What are your first guesses?
-What are you trying to find out?
+- What are your first guesses?
+What are you looking to discover?

-• How will you accurately measure the gaps?
+- How will you accurately measure the deviations?

-Once you've identified the problem, the next step is to look for its root cause: why is this discrepancy occurring?
+Once the problem has been identified, the next step is to look for its root: why is this gap observed?
 This will require some investigation.

 Visualize the ideal situation

-The next step in the action plan is not to find an immediate solution, but to sketch out the ideal situation to which you aspire.
+The next step in the action plan will not be to find a solution immediately, but to draw the contours of an ideal situation to which you aspire.

-Projections and scenarios are formidable tools for this task.
+Projections and scenarios are therefore formidable tools for this task.

-You'll be looking for specific information to back up your assumptions.
+You will look for specific information to support your assumptions.

-Identify any factors that could have an impact on costs (market, legal, technological or consumer trends, costs of raw materials or human resources) or timescales (downsizing, motivation, changes to equipment).
+Identify any element that could have an impact on costs (market changes, legal, technological, consumer habits, costs of raw materials, human resources) or on time (reductions in staff, motivation, modification of equipment).

 External and internal factors

-Many factors, both internal and external, can lead to deviations.
+Many factors, both internal and external, can generate discrepancies.

-Gather as much information as possible from your service providers, suppliers and customers.
-Customer service and sales, in direct contact with consumers, can be an interesting source of information.
+Make sure to collect as much information as possible, from your service providers, suppliers, customers.
+Customer and sales service, directly with consumers, can be an interesting source of information.

-History and analysis of past deviations are also relevant.
+Historical history and analysis of past variances are also relevant.

 What are the best tools for budget variance analysis?